iFailatGitHub/Cytus-2-iM-OS-Archive/os_logs/Cherry_OS.md

 ## <a id="chos001"/>\[#001\] Message\_Xenon\_702\_09\_01
 ### Log Content
 **Cherry**<br>
-Hello Simon, it's been a while
+Hello Simon, it's been a while<br>
 If you see this message, can you reply to me...?<br>
 _[Sent at 06:59 AM]_

 **Cherry**<br>
-...I know you may not have forgiven me yet
+...I know you may not have forgiven me yet <br>
 But I do have something important that I want to tell you.
 If you see this, please call me back...<br>
 _[Sent at 11:32 PM]_